File

 /**

-* Provides headers from the most recent connection to the server as returned by the CONNECTED frame.
+* Provides headers from the most recent CONNECTED frame from the broker.

 */